The following is a transcript of the above podcast:

 Dr. Lewis Fulton:

-Thank you, Randol, nice to be here.
-Yeah, I'm Lew and looking forward to the discussion.
+Thank you, Randol.
+Nice to be here.
+Yeah, I'm Lew, and I'm looking forward to the discussion.

 Randol White: